flybywiresim/docs/docs/beginner-guide/descent.md

     When flying with Online ATC (VATSIM, IVAO, PilotEdge, ...) expect being vectored to the FAF quite often.

-    Find a commented ILS approach chart here: [Approach Chart](../airliner-flying-guide/navigation.md#chart-sample-1)
+    Understand important ILS approach chart features here: [Approach Chart](../airliner-flying-guide/navigation.md#chart-sample-1)

 - __ILS__<br/>
   The Instrument Landing System (ILS) is one of several modern forms of helping an aircraft during its final approach to land even in non-optimal weather situations.
 ILS uses a localizer for lateral guidance and a glideslope for vertical guidance from the Final Approach Fix down to a minimum at which the pilot needs to perform the final landing sequence visually.

     Modern airlines like the A320 are even able to use the ILS to land fully automatically as long as the runway's ILS supports it.

-    Find a commented ILS approach chart here: [Approach Chart](../airliner-flying-guide/navigation.md#chart-sample-1)
+    Understand important ILS approach chart features here: [Approach Chart](../airliner-flying-guide/navigation.md#chart-sample-1)

 !!! info "Microsoft Flight Simulator and navigation charts"
     Although Microsoft Flight Simulator allows some flight planning through the user interface it is highly recommended to use navigational charts when flying airliners.
 MSFS' flight planning does not provide sufficient information to correctly fly a STAR or an approach.

     There are several good sources for charts - free or subscription based.
 A good free solution is [Chartfox](https://chartfox.org/) which only requires a free VATSIM account.
 One of the most known subscription based sources for charts is [Navigraph](https://navigraph.com/home).
-It is planned to integrate both solutions into the FlyByWire A32NX FlyPad in the future.
+It is planned to integrate both solutions into the FlyByWire A32NX flyPad in the future.

     Also, often a simple internet search will do the trick: Search for "&lt;airport icao code&gt; charts": E.g., "EDDM charts"